POSTECH-CVLab/PyTorch-StudioGAN/README.md

 ```

 It will automatically create the samples.npz file in the path ``./samples/RUN_NAME/fake/npz/samples.npz``.
 After that, execute TensorFlow official IS implementation.
+Note that we do not split a dataset into ten folds to calculate IS ten times.
+We use the entire dataset to compute IS only once, which is the evaluation method used in the [CompareGAN repository](https://github.com/google/compare_gan).
 ```
 CUDA_VISIBLE_DEVICES=0,1,... python3 inception_tf13.py --run_name RUN_NAME --type "fake"
 ```